ndhays/redux-cablecar/README.md

 #### Broadcasts
 Actions broadcasted from Rails are dispatched to Redux:

-`--> SERVER broadcasts message --> middleware --> CLIENT`
+`--> RAILS SERVER broadcasts message --> middleware --> CLIENT (ReduxJS) `

 #### Dispatches
 Actions originating on the client are sent to an ActionCable channel:

-`--> CLIENT dispatches action --> middleware --> SERVER`
+`--> CLIENT store dispatches action --> middleware --> SERVER CHANNEL`

 #### Optimistic Dispatches
-Actions originating on the client *by default* are stopped before going to the reducers.
+CableCar actions originating on the client *by default* get rerouted to the server.

-Broadcasted messages from the server also don't get re-dispatched back to the server (in an infinite loop).

-This creates a circular message flow between the client (Redux) and the server (ActionCable).

-However if `optimistic: true` is in the action payload, then the action will be sent to both the Rails Server, in addition to being propagated up thru the Redux middlewares.
-These actions are considered 'optimistic' updates since when news comes back from the server it may conflict with changes that have already been made on the client. *Caution!*
+However if `optimistic: true` is in the action payload, then the action will be sent to both the Rails Server, and in addition to being propagated thru the Redux middlewares.
+These actions are considered 'optimistic' updates, since when news comes back from the server it may conflict with changes that have already been made on the client. *Use With Caution!*

 **optimistic action:**
-`--> CLIENT dispatches action --> middleware --> server AND next middlewares/reducers`
+`--> CLIENT store dispatches action --> middleware --> CLIENT/SERVER simultaneously`

 # Development
 Download and run `npm install`.